-Next dancing on Sunday 16th December at our Yule dance out with a few friends at The
+Next dancing on Sunday 16th December at our Yule dance out at The

 The Other Morris (Sir Terry Pratchett)